PiXy79/songbook/README.md

 # Songbook - song book generator

-`Songbook` is a command-line tool used to generate automatically a PDF song book starting from one or mode '.chorpro' files.
+`Songbook` is a command-line tool used to generate automatically a PDF song book starting from one or mode `.chorpro` files.

 ## Installation